 The Knox SDK also offers the following improvements:

 - New Namespace – All Samsung Knox SDK packages, intents, and permissions now use the following namespace: com.samsung.android.knox.
-Unifying the namespace simplifies the coding, troubleshooting, and support process.
+Using the same namespace simplifies the coding, troubleshooting, and support process.

 - Simplified API set – API methods that were not being used or were duplicated across SDKs have been deprecated.
 This is to simplify the API set and improve the usability of the SDK.